OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/basic_concepts/Terms_Of_Use.md

 ### Acceptance of terms of use when copying courses

-Learning path courses can be copied with the help of a wizard (**Select course > Administration > Copy with wizard**).
-This wizard can be used to specify which settings are to be transferred to the copy before the copy process is executed.
+[Learning path courses](../learningresources/Creating_learning_path_courses.md) can be copied with the help of a wizard (**Select course > Administration > Copy with wizard**).
+This wizard can be used to specify which [course settings](../learningresources/Course_Settings.md) are to be transferred to the copy before the copy process is executed.
 Among other things, the terms of use can also be copied.

 ![terms_of_use_course_copy_v1_de.png](assets/terms_of_use_course_copy_v1_de.png){ class="shadow lightbox" }